 Reveal deploys rules to endpoints through a rules package.
 Rules packages also contain information that maps rules to rule sets and determines how endpoints in specific computer groups monitor for rules.
 Multiple rule sets can apply to an endpoint; and all rules in all of the applicable rule sets are evaluated.

-Rules are automatically included in the next scheduled deployment when you update existing rules or create new ones.
-Click Deploy Rules to deploy the updated rules immediately.
+Rules are automatically included in the next scheduled deployment when you update existing rules or create new rules.
+To immediately deploy updated rules, click Deploy Rules, enter your credentials, and click OK .